erikdejonge/reposmon/README.md

 # reposmon
 Monitor a git repository, execute a command when it changes.
+Basically a polling git-hook for pull.

 ###purpose
 Execute a chain of command when a git-repository changes